Bakerloo line: Re-extension to Watford Junction

 Operation of the northern section of the line may be changed following the decision in February 2006 to transfer responsibility for Euston-Watford suburban services (on the Watford DC Line) from the Department for Transport to Transport for London (TfL).
 This was in conjunction with the reorganisation of a number of north London railways under London Overground.

 In a former London Plan, it was projected that by 2026 the Bakerloo line would be re-extended from Harrow & Wealdstone to Watford Junction, restoring the pre-1982 service.
 The railway line from Queens Park to Watford Junction, currently shared with London Overground, would be shared with the Bakerloo line.
-The Best And Final Bid documentation for the Croxley Rail Link project indicates that this Bakerloo line extension is now "unlikely" because "TfL's plans to extend the Bakerloo line to Watford Junction are on hold indefinitely due to funding and business case constraints".
+In 2011, the Best And Final Bid documentation for the Croxley Rail Link project indicated that this Bakerloo line extension was "unlikely" because "TfL's plans to extend the Bakerloo line to Watford Junction are on hold indefinitely due to funding and business case constraints".
+As of late 2024, Transport for London confirmed in its answer to a FOI request the absence of plans for a re-extension of the line to Watford Junction, citing priority being assigned, among other projects, to the extension of the line to Lewisham and Hayes.